-The Career Development Center, located on the South Campus in the Student Center Building, is a total career community.
-Students at the Graduate School of Business represent a unique set of problems because they are often changing careers, seeking upward mobility in their present situations.
+The Career Development Center (CDC), located on the South Campus in Frost Hall, is a total career community.
+Students at the Graduate School of Business represent a unique set of problems because they are often changing careers or seeking upward mobility in their present situations.
 CDC helps solve these problems with the following services: